Frankenstein's Great Aunt Tillie

-Frankenstein's Great Aunt Tillie is a 1984 comedy film about Frankenstein that is based in Transylvania.
+Frankenstein's Great Aunt Tillie is a 1984 comedy film about Frankenstein that is set in Transylvania.

 June Wilkinson, who had a part in the film, was interviewed in the book Screen Sirens Scream! about her role.
 The film's music was written about in the book Musique fantastique.

 Plot

 Castle Frankenstein has been empty for years and the local council is planning to repossess it, when the Frankenstein family return, seeking to find hidden treasure, and to re-animate the Frankenstein monster.